 Brooks, J. M. (1986).
 Observations on the feeding of Black-throated Blue Warblers in Florida during migration.
 Florida Field Naturalist 14:96-97.

 Bucklew, A. R., Jr., and G. A. Hall (1994).
 The West Virginia Breeding Bird Atlas.
 University of Pittsburgh Press, Pittsburgh, PA, USA.

 Buford, E. W. and D. E. Capen.
 (1999).
 Abundance and productivity of forest songbirds in managed, unfragmented landscape in Vermont.
 Journal of Wildlife Management 63:180-188.

 Burleigh, T. D. (1958).
 Georgia birds.
 Norman: Univ. of Oklahoma Press.

-Cadman, M. D., D. A. Sutherland, G. G. Beck, D. Lepage and A. R. Couturier.
-(2007a).
-Atlas of the breeding birds of Ontario 2001–2005.
-Toronto: Bird Studies Canada, Environment Canada, Ontario Field Ornithologists, Ontario Ministry of Natural Resources, and Ontario Nature.
+Cadman, M. D., D. A. Sutherland, G. G. Beck, D. Lepage, and A. R. Couturier (2007).
+Atlas of the Breeding Birds of Ontario 2001–2005.
+Bird Studies Canada, Environment Canada, Ontario Field Ornithologists, Ontario Ministry of Natural Resources, and Ontario Nature, Toronto, ON, Canada.